List of Power Rangers Jungle Fury characters: Camille

 Camille is the servant of Dai Shi, an ill-tempered user of the Chameleon spirit, which gives her the ability to camouflage into her backgrounds and use her long sticky and wet tongue as a weapon in battle.
 She can also change into a Chameleon-like warrior for her battle mode, using a pair of sai as her weapons of choice.
 She remained quietly inside a wall until Dai Shi returned in Jarrod's body, resuming her role as his second in command.
 She serves Dai Shi out of devoted passion, proving herself by perfecting her abilities by withstanding the Claw Cannon and absorbing a bit of its energy before saving her master from Naja, slicing off his Life Talons for Dai Shi to use in his search for the Overlords.
 Her other various abilities include boosting the power of the Rinshi Beasts.

 It is hinted that she may have feelings for Dai Shi/Jarrod as she commented that she found Dai Shi's new body to be attractive and she strives to gain his favor.
 She was also displeased at Dai Shi's change of personality after Carnisoar's training, deciding to resurrect Jellica to accomplish that.
 She also openly comments that she cares for him to Lily while she was in disguise.
-Despite his cold treatment of her, Jarrod may carry the same feelings for her as he saved her twice from Jellica's wrath, though the second time he said it was because she was still of use.
+Despite his cold treatment of her, Jarrod may carry the same feelings for her as he influenced Dai Shi to save her twice from Jellica's wrath, though the second time Dai Shi claimed it was because she was still of use.
 She spares Lily's life when given the opportunity to destroy her, showing Camille has good inside of her that she is withholding.

 Camille is followed, and annoyed by, the tiny fly, Flit.
 She once fought him as a human and cursed him by changing him into his current form and then swallowed him.
 As a part of the curse, Flit must stay in Camille's stomach or die.
 While she normally shows him aggression, she has shown a softer side to him meaning she may care about him.
-Camille had successfully stolen the Control Dagger from Dominic to give to Jarrod.
+Camille had successfully stolen the Control Dagger from Dominic to give to Dai Shi.
 When at the Rhino Nexus, she was attacked by Sand Snakes only to be saved by Dai Shi.